felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 https://felias-fogg.github.io/MiniCore/package_MCUdude_MiniCore_index.json
 ```

+And you need to delete the MiniCore-URL hosted by  MCUDude if you already have that in your URL list.

 Close the `Preference` dialog with `OK`.
 Now we want to install the two cores `ATTinyCore` and `MiniCore`.

 * Select `Tools` -> `Board` -> `Board Managers` ... .
 This will open the Boards Manager dialog.